mrvivekthumar/Sem1/README.md

 # Sem1
-This Folder Contain All The C Language Programms Of First Sem [(DHARMSINH DESAI UNIVERSITY Lab Manual)].
-May Be 1 Or 2 Programms i Have not Written Yet , BUT i Will Surely Do That Whenever I Have Free Time.
+This folder contain all the C Language Programms of first sem [(DHARMSINH DESAI UNIVERSITY Lab Manual)]. may be 1 Or 2 Programms i have not written yet , BUT i will surely do that whenever i have free time.